Sunday, 12 July 2015

 I’ll get to the lines matter a little later.

-After a gourmet breakfast (hay, when you've had 7 days of McDonalds you'll convince yourself of anything) I header for the National Radio Astronomy Observatory, Very Large Array (VLA), about 190 miles south of Santa Fe.
+After a "gourmet" breakfast (hey, after seven days of McDonald's, you’ll convince yourself anything is gourmet), I headed south to the National Radio Astronomy Observatory’s Very Large Array (VLA), about 190 miles away.

 Part of the field that's spread out across 37 km